 Benjamin Balint, a writer living in Jerusalem, is the author of several acclaimed works of non-fiction.
 His next book is Bruno Schulz: An Artist, A Murder, and the Hijacking of History (2023).

-His previous book, Kafka’s Last Trial (2018), has been translated into ten languages.
+His previous book, Kafka’s Last Trial (2018), has been translated into a dozen languages.
 It tells the unlikely story—brimming with dilemmas legal, ethical, and political—of a writer, endowed with genius, whose last wish was betrayed by his closest friend; a wrenching escape from Nazi invaders as the gates of Europe closed; a love affair between exiles stranded in Tel Aviv; and two countries whose obsessions with overcoming the traumas of the past came to a head in Israel’s Supreme Court.
 The book won the 2020 Sami Rohr Prize for Jewish Literature.

 Balint is a co-author, with Merav Mack, of Jerusalem: City of the Book (2019), which Moshe Halbertal has called an “exquisite and brilliant exploration of the intricacies of Jerusalem’s libraries… one of the most intimate and beautiful portraits ever written of Jerusalem.”
 The book’s text is juxtaposed with specially commissioned photographs by Frédéric Brenner.